Home Ownership Potential Tax Benefits

-Potential tax benefits of owning a home
+Potential tax benefits for homeowners

 Once you become a homeowner, there may be tax benefits associated with home ownership.
 You may want to speak with your personal tax advisor with questions or for more details on those benefits.